award

 What is the statute of limitations for filing a wrongful death claim in California?

 In California, wrongful death claims must generally be filed within two years of the death.
-It’s important to act quickly, as waiting too long can reduce the chances of recovering compensation.
+It’s essential to act promptly, as waiting too long can significantly reduce the chances of recovering compensation.

 What role does negligence play in a wrongful death case?